What is Performance Testing?

 Types of Performance Testing

 There are many types of performance testing, each with its unique purpose.
+Let's look at each of them with some real-world examples.

 Load testing is the most common type of performance testing.
 In this testing, you measure the application's performance under various loads, typically combining actual and simulated concurrent end-users.
 Load testing includes measuring responsiveness during regular and peak loads.
 The application should be responsive and pass the performance criteria set in the specifications.